Search game: Definition

-Strategy
+The game is typically played under uncertainty: players do not necessarily observe each other's exact positions until within detection range; instead, they may have partial information.
+Strategies may be pure, mixed, feedback, or information-based, depending on the observation structure and the game dynamics.

+Origins

+The area of search games was introduced in the last chapter of Rufus Isaacs' classic book "Differential Games", where Isaacs studies pursuit–evasion and search scenarios with partial information.

+Princess and Monster game

+The princess and monster game deals with a moving target, a searcher must find a "princess" moving on an interval or a domain with limited visibility and continuous dynamics.
+This game illustrates the difficulty of designing optimal strategies when player trajectories are continuous and information is very restricted.
+It is assumed that neither the searcher nor the hider has any knowledge about the movement of the other player until their distance apart is less than or equal to the discovery radius and at this very moment capture occurs.
+The game is zero sum with the payoff being the time spent in searching.
 A natural strategy to search for a stationary target in a graph (in which arcs have lengths) is to find a minimal closed curve L that covers all the arcs of the graph.
 (L is called a Chinese postman tour).
 Then, traverse L with probability 1/2 for each direction.
 This strategy seems to work well if the graph is Eulerian.
 In general, this random Chinese postman tour is indeed an optimal search strategy if and only if the graph consists of a set of Eulerian graphs connected in a tree-like structure.
 A misleadingly simple example of a graph not in this family consists of two nodes connected by three arcs.
 The random Chinese postman tour (equivalent to traversing the three arcs in a random order) is not optimal, and the optimal way to search these three arcs is complicated.

 Unbounded domains

 In general, the reasonable framework for searching an unbounded domain, as in the case of an online algorithm, is to use a normalized cost function (called the competitive ratio in Computer Science literature).
 The minimax trajectory for problems of these types is always a geometric sequence (or exponential function for continuous problems).
 This result yields an easy method to find the minimax trajectory by minimizing over a single parameter (the generator of this sequence) instead of searching over the whole trajectory space.
 This tool has been used for the linear search problem, i.e., finding a target on the infinite line, which has attracted much attention over several decades and has been analyzed as a search game.
 It has also been used to find a minimax trajectory for searching a set of concurrent rays.
 Optimal searching in the plane is performed by using exponential spirals.

 Searching a set of concurrent rays was later re-discovered in Computer Science literature as the 'cow-path problem'.